What is a Hip Replacement?

 The hip joint is a ball-and-socket joint.
 It is made up of the head of the femur (thigh bone) which fits into a socket in the pelvis known as the acetabulum.
 The bones are held together by protective tissue, ligaments, tendons, and muscles.
 Synovial fluid within the joint aids in smooth movement of the bones over one another.

-What are the Indications for Correction of a Loose Hip Replacement?
+What are the Indications for Correction of a Painful Hip Replacement?

-Some of the indications for correction of a loose hip replacement include:
+Some of the indications and causes of a painful hip replacement include: